I love kantha quilts and in this post I am going to show you how you can make your own DIY kantha quilt curtains!

 I adore these curtains and I love how they brighten the room!
 They also are perfect for winter to keep the heat in!

 What do you think of the DIY kantha quilt curtains?!
-I’d love to know if you attempt to make some of your own!
+I hope this post inspires you to make your own kantha quilt curtains!
+I’d love to see pictures of yours if you attempt to make some of your own!

 PIN FOR LATER